b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Literary Value.md

 If someone were to have access only to this book and tried to create a church from its teachings, it would look nothing like the Brighamite sect of the LDS movement.
 There would be no temple ceremony, no [[Word-of-Wisdom|Word of Wisdom]], no [[Tithing]], no [[Garments]], no delineation of priesthood, signs or tokens, no hierarchy of upper leadership, no organization of wards, branches, or stakes, no outlining of how the next prophet is chosen...

 If we were to outline all of the things that the modern LDS church teaches that we must do, count how many can be clearly and specifically cited back to the Book of Mormon.
 How far would you get?
 Using the standard of the [Temple Recommend Interview questions](https://www.churchofjesuschrist.org/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title30-p111#title30), or even the [Baptismal Interview questions](https://www.churchofjesuschrist.org/study/manual/preach-my-gospel-a-guide-to-missionary-service/how-do-i-prepare-people-for-baptism-and-confirmation?lang=eng&id=figure5_title1-figure5_p10#figure5_title1) that missionaries use, would anyone who reads the Book of Mormon without any outside context conclude that those things are necessary for salvation?
-Evidently, that's what the "fullness of the gospel" means.
+Evidently, that's what the "fullness" of the gospel means ([1](https://en.m.wiktionary.org/wiki/fullness), [2](https://www.dictionary.com/browse/fullness), [3](https://dictionary.cambridge.org/dictionary/english/fullness), [4](https://www.merriam-webster.com/dictionary/fullness)).

 &nbsp;

 ## As literature
 I know I've harped on the idea that it is "written for our day" numerous times, but... really, *was it*?
 Was it written to us in `current year` or for people in 1830?
 People in the early 19th century probably weren't too bothered by the run-on sentences, comical absence of punctuation and awful grammar.
 Are we sure it wasn't written for *them*?

 It's a dull book with absurd segments.
 It has been around for close to 200 years, and its popularity hasn't quite lived up to the expectation that it'd fill the whole Earth.
-If this was a good read, people outside of Mormonism would buy it and read it.
+If this was a good read, people outside of Mormonism would pursue it and read it.
 By now, someone without a vested interest in it being proof of a church's legitimacy should have taken note and advocated for it.
 Yet the only people I find who see value in this book are those who *need it to be true* to settle cognitive dissonance.

 If you were raised in the church and ~~forced~~ *firmly advised* to read and study it daily, having been taught that it's the best and most important book in the history of the world, then yes, it's a great read.
 To anyone outside of that cultural context, it's... it's a book, alright.
 Of all the books in the world, it sure is one of them.